If you need to make a killer roast turkey without any long, complicated steps, this simple, no-fuss, perfect herb roasted turkey recipe is for you!

 And that gravy?
 Heavenly.

-I know it might seem like "go big or go home" when it comes to turkey, but the bigger the turkey, the harder it is to cook it evenly and get a great, juicy, perfect result.
+Turkey: I know it might seem like "go big or go home" when it comes to turkey, but the bigger the turkey, the harder it is to cook it evenly and get a great, juicy, perfect result.
 If you can, follow the size guidelines as closely as possible (although I won't blame you if you get a 25-pounder and just go for it).
-If raw poultry in general kind of creeps you out, feel free to don plastic gloves to do the whole butter-under-the-skin thing.
+Gloves: if raw poultry in general kind of creeps you out, feel free to don plastic gloves to do the whole butter-under-the-skin thing.
 It's a totally acceptable way to get the job done.

-I know it might seem like "go big or go home" when it comes to turkey, but the bigger the turkey, the harder it is to cook it evenly and get a great, juicy, perfect result.
+Turkey: I know it might seem like "go big or go home" when it comes to turkey, but the bigger the turkey, the harder it is to cook it evenly and get a great, juicy, perfect result.
 If you can, follow the size guidelines as closely as possible (although I won't blame you if you get a 25-pounder and just go for it).

-If raw poultry in general kind of creeps you out, feel free to don plastic gloves to do the whole butter-under-the-skin thing.
+Gloves: if raw poultry in general kind of creeps you out, feel free to don plastic gloves to do the whole butter-under-the-skin thing.
 It's a totally acceptable way to get the job done.

 Disclaimer: this post contains a few Amazon affiliate links.